Where to Find Secondhand Baby Gifts: Our Top 5 + 1 List

 With more than 94 million active users buying and selling on Ebay, you’re likely to find several variations (and then some) of the baby gift you’re looking for.

-- Swap Mamas: Swap Mamas brings swapping onto the internet: join their online swapping community and post items to swap or give, as well as requests for items you’d like to get.
+Swap Mamas brings swapping onto the internet: join their online swapping community for free and post items to swap or give, as well as requests for items you’d like to get.
 Participants decide whether to swap directly with another person or indirectly, by giving to some members of the community and getting from others.
 Swap Mamas also has forums for users to communicate with local swapping communities.